ManzCreations/ManzCreations-CRM/README.md

 ### Configuring Decryption

-Create a JSON file named `config.json` in the root of the project directory with the following format:
+Create a JSON file named `config.json` in a secure location outside of your application directory to prevent unauthorized access with the following format:

 ```json
 {